jouwdan/tutors-final-project/README.md

 - Creation of new 'Tutors' and 'Tutors Dark' theme with accessible colour schemes
 - Creation of a dyslexia-friendly theme using the Open Dyslexic font and an easier to read colour scheme
 - Implementation of the 'presence' feature and design a dropdown menu for the user's profile & show online status and number of users online
-- Minor UI improvements to the Tutors interface such as coloured borders on cards, better mobile responsiveness and iconography changes
+- Minor UI improvements to the Tutors interface such as a new menu bar style, coloured borders on cards, better mobile responsiveness and iconography changes

 ![Preview of the initial implementation of presence](images/tutors-presence-initial.png)